 - 1. These actions are consistent with Strategy 1.1 of the Commission's Strategic Plan to deliver the highest levels of public health and safety in the protection, preservation, and responsible economic use of the lands and resources under the Commission's jurisdiction. - 2.
-In April 2017, Staff reviewed and revised the rental due under Lease No. PRC 3569 (https://linear.ncbi.nlm.new.org/<a href="h - 3.
-Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
+Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as categorically exempt project.
 The project is exempt under Class 2, Replacement or Reconstruction; California Code of Regulations, title 14, section 15302.

-Authority: Public Resources Code section 21084 and California Code of Regulations, title 14, section 15300.
+Authority: Public Resources Code section 21084 and California Code of Regulations, title 14, section 15300 and California Code of Regulations, title 2, section 2905.

-4. This activity involves lands identified as possessing significant environmental values pursuant to Public Resources Code section 6370 et seq., but such activity will not affect those significant lands.
-Based upon staff's consultation with the persons nominating such lands and through the CEQA review process, it is staff's opinion that the project, as proposed, is consistent with its use classification.
+3. This activity involves lands identified as possessing significant environmental values pursuant to Public Resources Code section 6370 et seq., but such activity will not affect those significant lands.
+Based upon staff's consultation with the persons nominating such lands and through the CEQA review process, it is staff's opinion that the project, as proposed, is consistent with their use classifications.